University of Southern California academics: School of Pharmacy

 USC developed the nation's first Doctor of Pharmacy degree (PharmD) in 1950 and it was among the first schools of pharmacy to establish a clinical curriculum, beginning in 1968.
 Those were radical advances at the time but are now considered foundational training for all pharmacists throughout the US.
 The School also helped transform the pharmacist's role from a traditional dispenser of medicines to a direct provider of patient care.
 USC led a key pilot project in the 1970s to explore prescriptive authority for pharmacists that, in 1981, led to California being the first state to enact legislation allowing pharmacists to prescribe drug therapy in collaboration with physicians.
 USC then played a key role in the successful legislation in California that recognized pharmacists as healthcare providers in 2014.

-Consistently the top-ranked private school of pharmacy, the School continues to be an innovative force in pharmacy education to meet the needs of a changing world, launching the nation's first PharmD/MBA dual degree in 1990, the first PhD in pharmaceutical economics and policy in 1994, the first professional doctorate in regulatory science in 2008, and a translational science graduate program that merges science with clinical expertise.

 USC is the only private school of pharmacy on a major health sciences campus.
-This affords its students a unique environment of professionalism and opens the doors for clinical opportunities immediately on campus, including those at the Keck Hospital of USC, USC Norris Cancer Hospital, and the four pharmacies owned and operated by the School.
-USC School of Pharmacy students also find a rich professional and social atmosphere on the Health Sciences Campus, interacting with colleagues and faculty from various health profession schools.

 Keck School of Medicine

 Sol Price School of Public Policy

 The mission of the USC Sol Price School of Public Policy is to improve the quality of life for people and their communities, in Southern California and abroad.
 It offers five master's level programs: Public Policy, Public Administration, Urban Planning, Real Estate Development, and Health Policy and Management.
 Graduate students at USC Price have considerable latitude to pursue their specialized areas of interest.
 Undergraduates pursue a more general Bachelor of Science in Public Policy, Management, and Planning/ For mid-career professionals, USC Price offers the Executive Master of Health Administration, the Executive Master of Leadership, and the International Public Policy and Management program.